 One of the most important rules surrounding FSAs is "use-it-or-lose-it."
 Money left in your account at the end of the year

 cannot be rolled over to the next plan year.
 So plan carefully when deciding how much you want to contribute.
-An FSA calculator is available on the HealthSCOPE Benefits website to help you estimate how much money to set aside and how much money you may save on taxes.
+An FSA calculator is available on this website and the HealthSCOPE Benefits website to help you estimate how much money to set aside and how much money you may save on taxes.

 Contributions to your FSA